secretsciencelab/secretcampfire/README.md

   - When reblogging, 'urls' and 'text' fields are initialized with the source post's urls/text

 ## Technologies used
-  - secretblogr MVC: Node.js + Express + Bootstrap + MongoDB
+  - MVC: Node.js + Express + Bootstrap + MongoDB
-  - secretblogr hosting: Heroku
+  - hosting: Heroku
   - media hosting: ImageBam / YouTube

 The architecture ingredients above are recommendations.
 You are free to use your favorite technology to meet the 'handshake requirements' above.